GuicedEE/junie-guides/README.md

 # RulesRepository

 Enterprise-wide rules and guides for AI-assisted and human development.
 This repository is designed to be consumed as a Git submodule inside client/host projects.
-It provides the canonical source of truth for shared rules and guides across the organization.
+It provides a versioned canonical source of truth for shared rules and guides across the organization.

 ## Enterprise usage and placement rules